 <iframe src="https://img.example.com/" policy="image-compression;bpp=2">

-The GET request headers will then look like:
+The GET request headers will then look like this:

 GET / HTTP/1.1 Host: img.example.com Sec-Required-Document-Policy: image-compression;bpp=2

-So now the loaded document in the iframe must have a good image compression.
+So now, the loaded document in the iframe must have good image compression.
 If not, it will be discarded.

-Document Policies and iframe sandboxing are close friends and can and should be used together for an ultimate fine-tuning and control of embedded content through iframes.
-Read the complete proposal for Document Policies including nice samples.
+Document Policies and iframe sandboxing are close friends and should be used together for an ultimate fine-tuning and control of embedded content through iframes.
+Read the complete proposal for Document Policies, including some excellent samples.

 Why should you use Document Policies?

 When using Document Policies, you can get a little more grip on embedded content on your site.
-Sandboxing an iframe helps a lot but is really security focused.
-Document Policiy is an extension for Feature Policy and allows you to fine-tune a policy for the structure of a document.
+Sandboxing an iframe helps a lot but is security-focused.
+Document Policy is an extension of Permissions Policy and allows you to fine-tune a policy for the structure of a document.
 Like:

 - Disabling slow synchronous JS APIs